Headless SDK (Payment Android)

 Requirements

-), which you can obtain from the Developers section of the Yuno dashboard.
+• You need your Yuno API credentials (account_id, public-api-key, and private-secret-key), which you can obtain from the Developers section of the Yuno dashboard.
 These credentials are required to authenticate requests to the Yuno API.
-The API is used to:- Create a
+The API is used to:

-, which is required before initiating payments - Create a
+• Create a customer, which is required before initiating payments

 Step 1: Create a customer

-Before initiating payments, you need to create a customer using the Create customer endpoint.
+Create a customer using the Create customer endpoint before initiating payments.
 This step is required to:

 Step 2: Create a checkout session

-using the Create checkout session endpoint.
+Create a new checkout_session using the Create checkout session endpoint to initialize the payment flow.
 Make sure to:

 Step 3: Include the library in your project